-This blog will walk you through using proxy with cURL to keep things simple.
-You can see this as a step-by-step guide on using cURL with proxy.
-Hence before you begin to cURL, I advise that you have a solid grasp of what proxies are and how to use them in browsers.
-This fundamental understanding will be quite helpful throughout this entire blog.
+This article will walk you through how to use a proxy with cURL.
+It is a detailed and step-by-step guide on everything you need to know about cURLs.
+But before you begin to explore cURL, you should try to have a solid grasp of what proxies are and how to use them.
+This fundamental understanding will be quite helpful.

-Are you new to this?
-First, become familiar with using proxies in this article on residential proxy vs data center proxy.
+If you’re new to proxies and how they work, consider reading this article on residential proxy vs data center proxy.

 What Is cURL and Why Use It?